Alternative File System

 Maintained by Eduardo Kraus

-Optimize the local file transfer from the moodledata/filedir directory to cloud storage solutions such as AWS S3, DigitalOcean Spaces, or Google Cloud Storage.
+Optimize the local file transfer from the moodledata/filedir directory to cloud storage solutions such as AWS S3 or DigitalOcean Spaces.
 Leverage the scalability, reliability, performance, and security offered by cloud storage for your Moodle files.

 Latest release:

-This plugin enables the transfer of all files from the directory moodledata/filedir to the cloud.
+This plugin allows transferring all files from the moodledata/filedir directory to cloud storage.

-By transferring files to remote storage, such as AWS S3, DigitalOcean Spaces, or Google Cloud Storage, you'll enjoy several advantages compared to storing files locally.
+By transferring files to remote storage (such as AWS S3 or DigitalOcean Spaces), you gain several advantages compared to keeping files locally.

 2. Scalability: